squid-cache/squid-cache.github.io/ConfigExamples/Intercept/LinuxRedirect.rst

 http_port 3129 transparent
 }}}

  /!\ In Squid 3.1+ the ''transparent'' option has been split.
-Use ''''intercept''' to catceh REDIRECT packets.
+Use ''''intercept''' to catch REDIRECT packets.
 {{{
 http_port 3129 intercept
 }}}